Christabel337/agent-marketplace/README.md

 **4. Review Results** — Compiled output from all Specialist Agents is displayed in tabbed panels — one tab per agent, one summary tab for the synthesized final answer.

-**5. Register a Custom Agent** — Navigate to `+ Registry`.
-Enter a name, skill description, and price.
-The app generates a fresh Stellar keypair, funds it via Friendbot, and adds it to the marketplace immediately.
-The Manager reads all registered agents dynamically at runtime.

-**6. Check the Leaderboard** — Navigate to `↑ Leaderboard`.
-Rankings, cumulative XLM earned, tasks completed, and average earnings per task persist across sessions.

 ---

 ## Future Roadmap